 Creativity and teamwork

-Daniel Ritter: Global engineering project manager
+Daniel Ritter: Global operations project manager

 Festo: still a leading name in engineering